staeter/work-in-progress/dialogue.md

 #### Open Democracy

+There is no tooling adapted to manage this yet as we are trying to build them.

+- Pros:
+  - Doesn't depend on a single person
 - Cons:
-  - Very hard to avoid [Sybil attacks](https://en.wikipedia.org/wiki/Sybil_attack)
-  - Not implicated users are very likely to take poorly informed decisions
+  - People with little implication into the project are likely to take poorly informed decisions
-  - Organized interest groups might have oversized weight
+  - Organized interest groups might take an oversized weight

-### Programming Language
+### Programming Toolset

-A programming language is an user interface as well as a model for thinking
+A programming language in and of itself is an user interface that serves as a model for thinking and describing processes.
+We often think of programming languages as things in and of themselves but their compilers, IDEs, and tools in general take a huge role in the process of development.
+As it is a social process, this thinking can be extended to the blogs, forums and articles that are also part of the programming toolset.

+All of it guides development in many ways and has to be thoughtfully designed to fulfill the aims of the project.

 - Easy to learn and master (*accessible*)
-  - Great beginner resources
+  - Great beginner resources aimed at non technical peoples
-  - Serve as a great introduction to programming
   - Minimize the amount of core concepts
-  - Easy to read and to express
+  - Easy to read and to express (avoids [syntactic sugar](https://en.wikipedia.org/wiki/Syntactic_sugar))
-    - This is successful when [syntactic sugar](https://en.wikipedia.org/wiki/Syntactic_sugar) becomes redundant
   - Single threaded code
   - Consistent interfaces across devices
 - Easy to review and maintain (*sustainable*)